stephdl/nethserver-ejabberd/README.rst

 nethserver-ejabberd
 ===================

-The chat function is implemented using ejabberd jabber server.
+The chat function is implemented using ejabberd XMPP server.
 Enabled features are:

 * ldap based roster
 * ssl